 This bill would require the governing board of a local agency to provide at least 120 days written notice to a recognized employee organization before issuing a request for proposal, request for quotes or renewing or extending an existing contract to perform services within the scope of work of the job classifications represented by the employee organization.
 This notice would need to include specific information, including the anticipated duration of the organization, and require the public agency to meet in good faith with the recognized employee organization if it demands to meet and confer.

-Status: Pending in the Assembly Public Employment and Retirement Committee.
+Status: Passed the Assembly Public Employment and Retirement Committee and is pending in the Assembly Appropriations Committee.

 Union-Related Privileges Proposed (AB 340 and AB 1109)